1. What is the SONA?

 4. What will the President say?

 The speech will seek to build on previous speeches and commitments.
-The speech will also be an opportunity for the President to update the nation on progress made and layout his plans and vision to grow South Africa.
+In his recently delivered January 8 Statement, President Ramaphosa said the goals for the governing party are to act together to defeat COVID-19, put the economy on the path of renewal and recovery, and to work to build a better Africa.
+The SONA will be an opportunity for the President to layout his plans and vision to achieve these ends and grow South Africa.

 5. Who are the key guests at the State of the Nation Address?

-The budget for SONA is set at R4,7 million.
-Parliament budgeted R7.3 million for the June 2019 SONA and the 2020 event.
-The 2019 June only cost R2.6m and it is expected that spending will be less than the budgeted amount.
+The budget for SONA is set at R2.2 million and it is expected that spending will be less than the budgeted amount largely owing to the hybrid nature of proceedings.

 7. When do political parties get to respond to the SONA?

-The debate on the State of the Nation Address will take place on 18 and 19 February.
-The President will reply to the debate on 20 February.
+The debate on the State of the Nation Address will take place on a hybrid platform on 16 and 17 February.
+The President will reply to the debate on 18 February.

 The debate allows the opposition to give a rebuttal to the President’s speech while those from the governing party defend the President and government's record and proposals.